 Joint arrangements are arrangements in which the Company has joint control.
 Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.
 In joint ventures the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
-A joint venture is accounted for at equity.
+A joint venture is accounted for using the equity method.